 See the Benefits of School Outreach

-ATA's School Outreach Program encourages professional translators and interpreters to visit classrooms—in person or virtually—and share their passion for language with students.
-We make it easy by offering presentation materials, tips, photos, and stories!
+ATA's School Outreach Program encourages professional translators and interpreters to share their passion for language with students—in person or virtually.

 School Outreach Contest